-If you just moved into a new place with a washer and dryer hookup but no appliance, you can tell by the outlet.
+If you just moved into a new place with a washer and dryer hookup but no appliances, you can tell by simply looking at the outlet.
 Gas dryers run on electricity to do things like power the lights and turn the drum, but they heat with gas.
-The outlet should look pretty typical, and there will be a capped off gas line in the vicinity.
-If the outlet is larger — it may have three or four holes for prongs — and you don’t see a gas line, chances are you’ve got an electric setup, which typically runs on 240 volts.
+So, the outlet should look pretty typical, and there will be a capped off gas line in the vicinity.
+If the outlet is larger — it may have three or four holes for prongs — and you don’t see a gas line, chances are you’ve got an electric setup (which typically runs on 240 volts).
 You can snap a picture of the outlet and bring it with you to the appliance store, and they should be able to confirm for you.

 For those of you who have an existing dryer, you can always check out the model number.
 Gas dryers usually have a “G” somewhere in the jumble of letters, while electric ones have an “E.” This isn’t necessarily foolproof, though.
-Whirlpool makes a dryer with the model number WGD4815EW, which has both an “E” and a “G.” However, the electric version has two “E’s” in its number: WED4815EW.
+Whirlpool makes a dryer with the model number, which has both an “E” and a “G.” However, the electric version has two “E’s” in its number: .

-Both types use heat, air, and tumbling to get your clothes dry.
+Both types — gas and electric — use heat, air, and tumbling to get your clothes dry.
 The airflow and tumbling go hand in hand.
 While electric dryers use a heating element, gas dryers have a gas burner.
-In the former, an electric current travels through the heating coil, building up electrons and heating up the metal and in turn, the air.
+In the former, electric current travels through the heating coil, building up electrons and heating up the metal and in turn, the air.
 The heated air is then sent into the drum via a blower or fan.

-Using natural gas or propane, gas dryers use an ignitor to burn the gas.
+Using natural gas or propane, gas dryers use an igniter to burn the gas.
 As with the electric version, a blower or fan draws the hot air into the drum.

 How about a vent?

-There are two types of ventless dryers: condenser and heat pump, and they work a little differently.
-In the first, the air is heated by a condenser and then travels to the drum and starts evaporating the water from the wet clothes.
+There are two main types of ventless dryers: Condenser and heat pump, and they each work a little differently.
+With a condenser dryer, the air is heated by a condenser and then travels to the drum and starts evaporating the water from the wet clothes.
 Air returns to the condenser for a cool down, and while the moisture condenses, the air gets reheated and returns to the drum to start the cycle over again.
 One thing to keep in mind is that if you don’t have a drain to divert the condensed water, it will collect in a tray you’ll need to empty after each use.
-Heat pumps use a refrigerator-like compressor technology, recirculates air, and removes moisture from the clothes and air.
-It uses lower temperatures than conventional dryers, so it’s gentler on clothes.
+Heat pumps use a refrigerator-like compressor technology, recirculate the air, and remove moisture from the clothes and air.
+They use lower temperatures than conventional dryers and are therefore gentler on clothes.

 These dryers are more efficient energy-wise — the heat pump is the most efficient — but their cycles take longer than their vented counterparts.

-Up front, you’re going to pay around $50 to $100 more for a gas dryer, not to mention the installation cost, which could run you around $150 to $200, says Steve Sheinkopf, CEO of Yale Appliances and writer of the Yale Appliance Blog.
+Up front, you’re going to pay around $50 to $100 more for a gas dryer, not to mention the installation cost.
 Gas dryers are more energy-efficient in the long run, according to Energy Star, though that may depend on rates in your area.
-However, front-load washers spin three times as fast as they did in the early ’80s, meaning clothes aren’t as wet going into the dryer, Sheinkopf points out.
+However, washers also spin much faster than they did in the early ’80s, meaning clothes aren’t as wet going into the dryer.

-There are now Energy Star-certified dryers, in both electric and gas versions, and the agency says these dryers use 20 percent less energy than standard models.
+There are now Energy Star-certified dryers, in both electric and gas versions, and the agency says these dryers use 20% less energy than standard models.
 They use moisture sensors to stop the dryer when clothes are dry instead of running the entire cycle and lower heat settings that increase dry times but use less power.
 This can reduce energy costs.
-According to Energy Star, you’ll save about $370 with the Energy-Star certification.
-Keep in mind that savings is over the entire life of the appliance, and it’s for both units (the washer and dryer).
+According to Energy Star, you’ll save about $215 with the Energy-Star certification.
+Keep in mind that savings are over the entire life of the appliance.
 Therefore, depending on how much you spend on your dryer, your savings may not be enough to recuperate the extra money you spent, but you’re also reducing your footprint too.

 Any other differences?